Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

       default: "`false`"
       description: |
         An optional value that defines whether the response format to receive from the Lambda to [this format](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-output-format).
 Note that the parameter `isBase64Encoded` is not implemented.
+    - name: awsgateway_compatible
+      required: false
+      default: "`false`"
+      description: |
+        An optional value that defines whether the plugin should wrap requests into the Amazon API gateway.
+    - name: proxy_url
+      required: semi
+      default:
+      description: |
+        An optional value that defines whether the plugin should connect through the given proxy server URL.
+This value is required if `proxy_scheme` is defined.
+    - name: proxy_scheme
+      required: semi
+      default:
+      description: |
+        An optional value that defines which HTTP protocol scheme to use in order to connect through the proxy server.
+The schemes supported are: `http` and `https`.
+This value is required if `proxy_url` is defined.
+    - name: skip_large_bodies
+      required: false
+      default: "`true`"
+      description: |
+        An optional value that defines whether Kong should send large bodies that are buffered to disk.
+To define the threshold for the body size, use [client_body_buffer_size](https://docs.konghq.com/latest/configuration/#client_body_buffer_size) property.
+Note that sending large bodies will have an impact on system memory.

   extra: |
     **Reminder**: curl by default sends payloads with an